pietmlr/Grafana-GitHub-Backup-Dev/README.md

 3. Downloading Grafana Dashboard from GitHub
 4. Installing Grafana Dashboard into Grafana
     1. If the dashboard really got deleted,then step 4 will restore it
-    1. If the dashboard is still existing (given still the same name, folder, uid and id), Grafana will refuse to create a new dashboard with the following error
+    1. If the dashboard is still existing (given still the same name, folder, uid and id, Grafana will refuse to create a new dashboard with the following error
     message: "A dashboard with the same name in the folder already exists" OR "A dashboard with the same uid already exists"
     1. If the user wants to replace the existing dashboard with some version from GitHub,